domichal/launcher/README.md

 # Updates

 No regular updates are planned.
-I will try to update the codebase with the clockworkpi repository from time to time though.
+I will try to sync this repo with the clockworkpi repository from time to time though.
 Some improvements in the future are possible too.
 We'll see.

 To update, use [Launcher tools](#launcher-tools)